After you make our easy vegan chocolate chip banana bread, no other recipe will taste the same again. Take this as a word of warning.

 Begin by preheating your oven to 350 degrees F, and lining a loaf pan with parchment paper.
 Let the parchment paper overlap the edges a bit to make removal easier at the end.

-Next, make 2 flax eggs by combining 2 tbsp ground flaxseed with 4 tbsp of water in a small bowl.
+Next, make 2 flax eggs by combining 2 tablespoon ground flaxseed with 4 tablespoon of water in a small bowl.
 Set that aside to thicken up.
 Along with the banana, flax eggs will help bind everything together.
 Plus they are a great source of plant-based omega 3-fatty acids.
 Win-win!

 In another large mixing bowl, combine the lemon juice with soy milk to create a buttermilk mixture.
 Then, mash your bananas thoroughly, and transfer them to the mixing bowl with your vegan buttermilk.

 Mix in the softened coconut oil, vegan butter, coconut sugar, vanilla, and thickened flax eggs.
 If you don't have vegan butter, you can just replace it with more coconut oil.
 But, we find a combination yields the best results.